dyong0/dyong0.github.io/_posts/2017-04-17-human-error.md

 title : Human error
 ---

 Do you think that you can accumulate numbers sequentially from 1 to 1000 without any error?
 You might say yes, but I never do.
-The calculation gives me 1000 times of chances of making a mistake.
+The calculation gives me 1000 chances of making a mistake.
 1 + 2 = 3, 3 + 4 = 7, 7 + 5 = 12, and so on.
 Even if I finish calculating the accumulation, I can't say that the answer is correct.
 Because I don't have any proof to show.

 <!--break-->